Ou42/AoC-2022/README.md

 - weirdness with foldr, but progress
 - lazy evaluation issue? res/acc aren't updating
 - some optimization attempts.
 Less code, but not faster!?

+## 2022-12-27

+### Day 23 - Part B ( and A )

+- It's too slow.
+Perhaps not converting back to a List ea round?
+- Prep for Part A Version 2: Using Sets
+- code cleanup:
+  - renamed some funcs
+  - now passing funcs to funcs
+  - DRY
+  - future use: made timing diff vers easier
+- vscode tip: Ctrl + ` (backtick) toggles Terminal
+  ( can leave ghci running! )